gunnertech/aws-severless-react-template/README.md

 1) Add Branch to react-native-client -> can't do this until after the app is approved in app stores
-5) Add directions for getting this from repo

 # Setup